ianprime0509/zig-gobject/README.md

 ## Examples

-Several examples are located under `src/examples`.
-The `example.zig` program acts as a launcher for the examples, and can be run using `zig build run-example` (which will also trigger codegen, since the examples rely on the generated libraries).
+There are several examples in the `examples` directory, which is itself a runnable project (depending on the `bindings` directory as a dependency).
+To ensure the bindings are generated and run the example project launcher, run `zig build run-example`.